XamarinUniversity/build2018-labs/lab2/README.md

 ### Implement GetRootsAsync

 The `IMobileServiceTable` interface supports some basic LINQ capabilities which are turned into OData `$filter` queries that are executed on the server side.
-We can use these to filter our data so we are only returning the specific data we need vs. the entire table every time.
+You can use these to filter the data so Azure is only returning the specific data needed vs. the entire table every time.

 1. Use LINQ to add a `Where` clause that only looks for root messages (`IsRoot == true`), and where the returned data is in descending order on the `CreatedDate` property.